top of page

 description for this see:

 Need a visual?
-Check out our Youtube video How to Clean Synthetic Birkenstocks Like a Pro to see all the steps live.
+Check out our YouTube video How to Clean Synthetic Birkenstocks Like a Pro to see all the steps live.

 Don't get your shoes wet !
 We hear this all the time - "I got in the tub with my sandals and then I wore them - that's how you break them in."
 Please never do this.
 The Birkenstock footbed is made of cork and latex.
 Cork will expand when saturated with water.
 It loosens the bond with the latex and cork will start to shred out of your shoes.